 Landslides occur every year in all parts of Canada.
-The recent landslides in both Johnson’s Landing and Fairmont Hot Springs may have you wondering about landslides and home insurance.
+The 2012 landslides in both Johnson’s Landing and Fairmont Hot Springs may have you wondering about landslides and home insurance.

 What is considered a “landslide?”